 May 23, 1982

 Mark sat on the couch in the living room.
 This was the last day of school and he had gotten a curious letter in the mail.
-Turns out, Buffy's teacher had personally sent her grades to him.
+Turned out, Buffy's teacher had personally sent her grades to him.

 In the letter, her teacher goes on to praise Buffy for being a hardworking and passionate student despite the tragic circumstances at the beginning of the year.
 She then credited Mark for being such a good role model for his little niece.
 At the end of the letter, she states that with her ambition, Buffy could go on to do great things if she set her mind to it.